ovh/docs/pages/public_cloud/public_cloud_databases/databases_06_restore_backup/guide.en-gb.md

 #### Plan

-When restoring a backup you can select another service plan.
+When restoring a backup, you can select another service plan.

 ![Plan selection](images/plan-selection-20230331.png){.thumbnail}